Skip to Content

 The St. Basil Cathedral is unlike anything else in Russia due to its unique design.
 It has nine onion-domed towers that elicit joyful pleasure.

 The walls are adorned with carved Kokoschka, which soar over the windows and are interspersed with overlapping layers of embroidered florals.
 Decorative tiles and geometric designs line the roof and staircase.
-The austere red-white façade of St Basil’s cathedral did not correspond to today’s colorful riot.
+The austere red-white façade of St Basil’s Cathedral did not correspond to today’s colorful riot.

 Church of Varlaam Khutynsky